jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-This Reason code here - it checks whether the current day is April 1st 2020, and shows a message if it is.
+This Reason code here - it checks whether the current day is April 1st 2020, and then shows a message.

-It uses the momentjs Javascript library.
+It uses the momentjs Javascript library from npm.
 Now let's see how the BuckleScript output looks.

 :::